 The control environment at Equinix is the foundation for the other areas of internal control.
 It sets the tone of the organization and influences the control consciousness of its personnel.
-The components of the control environment factors include the integrity and ethical values, management's commitment to competence; its organizational structure; the assignment of authority and responsibility; and the oversight and direction provided by the senior leadership team, including the board of directors and senior leadership team.
+The components of the control environment factors include the integrity and ethical values, management's commitment to competence; its organizational structure; the assignment of authority and responsibility; and the oversight and direction provided by the board of directors and senior leadership team.